-We live in Novi along with Jillian's seven-year-old brother Drew, her five-year-old sister Kara, and her ever-patient cat Callie.
+We live in Novi along with Jillian's brother Drew and her sister Kara, as well as Hammond, her social support dog.
 She loves listening to music, watching her favorite TV programs, and -- most of all -- swimming.
 She is a happy kid whose smile brightens even the darkest day, and we feel very blessed to have her in our lives.

 - Colleen & Jeff Peterson

-Hailey was born on March 20, 2002 and although she came into this world with some immediate health issues, she was a strong, beautiful and happy baby.
+Hailey was born on March 20, 2002 and was a strong, beautiful, and happy baby with the most beautiful sparkling blue eyes!
 As time went by, Hailey began to fall off the charts and miss her milestones.
-She lost her speech and hand mobility and began to suffer from various medical problems.
-After many tests, we received the devastating diagnosis of Rett Syndrome in August of 2004.
+She withdrew from everything around her, lost her speech and hand mobility and began to have medical issues.
+In 2004 we received the devastating diagnosis of Rett Syndrome.

-On a daily basis "Bella" receives medication to control her seizures and acid reflux.
+It has been a long journey since the day we received that call, but Isabella is a wonderful 17 year old with an extremely positive attitude and determination which inspires us every day.
+On a daily basis, Bella receives medication to control her seizures and acid reflux.
 She attends physical, occupational, music, speech & horse therapy.
 Through all her hard work she has strengthened her core region and continues to give it her all!

 Isabella’s giggles, smiles and big brown eyes bring joy to our lives.
-She loves being with her family & friends, listening to music, and riding her adaptive bike.
-Isabella has a sidekick partner in crime, her younger sister Julia.
-They are best friends who enjoy playing princess dress-up together!
+She loves being with her family & friends, listening to music, playing baseball on the Miracle League, riding horse and her adaptive bike.
 She has taught us so much about what is truly important in life and unconditional love!
-Recently, a gentlemen made the following statement to our family, " not everyone has an angel".......how true, we feel blessed!

 We look forward to the day when Isabella and the thousands of girls with Rett Syndrome get back what the disease has taken away.
-Rett Syndrome is a devastating disorder and we truly believe, along with national specialists that one day a treatment or cure for Rett Syndrome will be discovered.
-Please come join us on October 10th, 2010 and help make a difference!
+Rett Syndrome is a devastating disorder and we truly believe, along with Rett specialists that one day a treatment or cure for Rett Syndrome will be discovered.
+Please come join us at the Quest for a Cure Walkathon and help make a difference!